$\beta$-Ga$_2$O$_3$(001) surface reconstructions from first principles and experiment: Results

 Having determined which reconstructions can be stabilized, we explore their properties and the impact on potential applications.
-The electronic structure in the form of the density of states (DOS) of the five metastable structures is shown in Fig.~\ref{fig:001_phase_diagram_strucs}.
+The electronic structure in the form of the density of states (DOS) of the five metastable structures is shown in Fig.~\ref{fig:DOS_comparison_all_ters}.
 The work functions and band gaps are listed in Table~\ref{tab:work_gaps}.
 All of these terminations exhibit pronounced surface states near the valence band.
 Except for the (001) Ga-terminated one, all reconstructions have an excess oxygen on the surface.
 Their dangling bonds are filled, and the excess electrons are localized in the band gap.
+For these oxygen-rich reconstructions, the filled gap states are predominantly of O~$2p$ character ($>$90\%), arising from oxygen dangling bonds.
+In contrast, the (001) Ga-terminated surface exhibits a qualitatively different electronic structure, with the gap states showing approximately 35\% Ga~$4s$/$4p$ character compared to only $\sim$7\% for the oxygen-rich reconstructions, reflecting the distinct bonding environment of undercoordinated surface Ga atoms.
 The band gaps of all surface structures are slightly larger than those of the bulk system, most likely due to quantum confinement.
 The values of (001)-B and (001)-B-vac are nearly identical, while the work function of (001)-B-vac is \SI{0.5}{\electronvolt} smaller than that of (001)-B. Oxygen adsorption and formation of the (001)-B-vac+O reconstruction increases the work function above that of the bare surface by \SI{0.1}{\electronvolt}.
-The systematic trends in work functions - decreasing from O-rich to Ga-rich terminations - follow the expected behavior based on the ionic model~\cite{noguera2000,tasker1979}.
+The systematic trends in work functions, decreasing from O-rich to Ga-rich terminations, follow the expected behavior based on the ionic model~\cite{noguera2000,tasker1979}.

 The pronounced surface states near the valence band may impact carrier transport and band alignment in devices.
 The presence of filled oxygen dangling bonds in most reconstructions, except the Ga-terminated surface, suggests that these surfaces may act as hole traps.
 This could significantly impact the carrier dynamics in $p$-type devices, similar to effects observed for other orientations~\cite{mu2020}.
 We also note that the moderate reduction in work function ($\approx$ \SI{0.5}{\electronvolt}) and the nearly identical band gaps of (001)-B-vac and (001)-B suggests that the reconstruction maintains the favorable band alignment while providing improved structural stability.